openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

      nncf.quantize(model, dataset, subset_size=1000)

-* ``ignored_scope`` - this parameter can be used to exclude some layers from quantization process to preserve the model accuracy.
-For example, if you want to exclude the last layer of the model from quantization.
+* ``ignored_scope`` - this parameter can be used to exclude some layers from the quantization process to preserve the model accuracy.
+For example, when you want to exclude the last layer of the model from quantization.
 Below are some examples of how to use this parameter:

   * Exclude by layer name: